ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-Documentation to setup and manage git repositories used with Config Sync to deploy GCP resources.
+Documentation to setup and manage git monorepos used with Config Sync to deploy GCP resources.

 SSC is using Azure Devops Repositories (AzDO Repos) and Pipelines as its git solution.

 SSC implements a [Gitops-Git](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/tree/main/solutions/landing-zone-v2#gitops---git) deployment.
-As illustrated in the [Gitops](../Architecture/Repository%20Structure.md#Gitops) diagram, the ConfigSync operator observe several folders from our monorepos.
+As illustrated in the [Gitops](../Architecture/Repository%20Structure.md#Gitops) diagram, the ConfigSync operator observes several folders from our [monorepos](https://monorepo.tools/).

 ## <a name='CreateNewDeploymentMonorepo'></a>Create New Deployment Monorepo

-Deployment monorepos are initially created the same way, from cloning a template repo.
-These steps will need to be repeated for each repo name.
+Deployment monorepos are initially created the same way, from cloning a template monorepo.
+These steps will need to be repeated for each monorepo name.
 For example, `gcp-env-tier1`, `gcp-<client-name>-tier2`, etc.

 The git credentials will need to be appropriately set for your AzDO org.

 ### <a name='BuildtheMonorepo'></a>1.
 Build the Monorepo

-> If your AzDO org has project-wide branch policies set on repositories, you may need to work with branches / Pull Requests or temporarily give yourself permission to "Bypass policies when pushing" on the repo.
+> If your AzDO org has project-wide branch policies set on repositories, you may need to work with branches / Pull Requests or temporarily give yourself permission to "Bypass policies when pushing" on the monorepo.

 1. Create a new **empty** repository (no README.md) to hold the configs in [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops).
 Once created, copy the HTTPS URL.
 It will be required for the next step.

 1. Update and export the variables below:

     ```shell
-    export NEW_REPO_NAME='<your new repo name>'
+    export NEW_REPO_NAME='<your new monorepo name>'
-    export NEW_REPO_URL='<your new repo URL>'
+    export NEW_REPO_URL='<your new monorepo URL>'
     ```

-1. Clone the template in a folder named like your new repo:
+1. Clone the template in a folder named like your new monorepo:

     - tier1